syncfusion-content/uwp-docs/uwp/DataGrid/Sorting.md

 ## Sorting the underlying collection

-SfDataGrid sorts the records in UI and maintains in its internal CollectionView and it will not change the order of data in underlying collection.
+Data Grid sorts the records in UI and maintains in its internal CollectionView and it will not change the order of data in underlying collection.
 You can get sorted data from `SfDataGrid.View.Records` when groups are not in place and `SfDataGrid.View.TopLevelGroup.DisplayElements` when grouping in place.

 If you want to sort the underlying collection when sorting takes place, then this can be achieved by handling [SfDataGrid.SortColumnsChanged](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_SortColumnsChanged) event.